quickgrid/ai-resources/papers.md

 **Memory**
 - Important to distinguish between `explicit facts` that can be `stored in external memory storage` (e.g., vector database) and `implicit knowledge` reflected through `trainable weights of network.`
 - `Decoupling explicit and implicit knowledge` enjoy multiple `benefits` compared to implicitly encoding all information together through network weights. [🔗 paper link](https://arxiv.org/pdf/2002.08909.pdf)
 - This separation `mitigates inflation in model size`, `number of parameters` needed to store growing amounts of knowledge.
-It is also `key to memory update, manipulation and adaptation`. [🔗 paper link](https://proceedings.neurips.cc/paper_files/paper/2020/file/6b493230205f780e1bc26945df7481e5-Paper.pdf)
+It is also `key to memory update (model patching), manipulation and adaptation`. [🔗 paper link](https://proceedings.neurips.cc/paper_files/paper/2020/file/6b493230205f780e1bc26945df7481e5-Paper.pdf)

+**Adaptations**
+- `Low storage adaptation`, approaches include, `fine-tuning final layer weights`, `only bias vectors`, `low rank weight tensors`, .
+- `Low memory adaptations` include, `gradient checkpointing` to trade off computation and memory.

+**Temporal Adaptations**
+- `Information is constantly changing` like clothing style, new heads of state elected.
+This `temporal shift` presents a problem due to computationally demaning nature of training foundation models.
+- `Temporarily-partioned` diagnostic datasets help quantify the rate at which language models become outdated.
+- An alternative to addressing `temporal shift` is to design `retrieval-based (sami-parametric) models`, which `augment the model` input with `additional context retrieved from large human-interpretable databases`.
+In this case, `adaptation` corresponds to `updating` individual units of `information in database`.

 **Drawbacks**
 - `Defects` of the model are `inherited` to all adapted models `downstream`.